Lady Snowblood (film): Production

 Lady Snowblood was produced on a relatively low budget, and filmed with a minimal length of film (20,000 feet).
-Yuki's sword was made from duralumin, weighed approximately 1.5 kg, and swinging it frequently hurt Kaji's arm.
+Yuki's sword was made from duralumin and weighed approximately 1.5 kg, and swinging it frequently hurt Kaji's arm.
 Kaji also recalled that at one point during production, a malfunctioning blood squib drenched her in fake blood.

 Release and reception

 Lady Snowblood was released in Japan on 1 December 1973, where it was distributed by Toho.

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on seven reviews, with an average rating of 8.05/10.
-TV Guide gave the film three-out-of-five stars, calling it "certainly entertaining, but unnecessarily distancing".
+TV Guide gave the film three out of five stars, calling it "certainly entertaining, but unnecessarily distancing".

 Sequel and influence

 The moderate financial success of the first film spawned a sequel, Lady Snowblood: Love Song of Vengeance, released in 1974.
 Another adaptation of the original manga, titled The Princess Blade, was released in 2001.

 A 1977 Hong Kong martial arts film, Broken Oath, directed by Jeong Chang-hwa and starring Angela Mao in the leading role is an unofficial remake of Lady Snowblood.

 Lady Snowblood was a major inspiration for Quentin Tarantino's Kill Bill (2003–2004).
 According to Meiko Kaji, Tarantino made the cast and crew of Kill Bill watch DVDs of Lady Snowblood during filming breaks.

 The 2017 music video for "rockstar" by Post Malone references scenes from Lady Snowblood.